Braden++

 MSVC 19.43.34809 is the version shipped with Visual Studio 17.13.3, so it looks like this all works!

-Wait, we’re re-installing these Visual Studio components every single time?
+Wait, are we re-installing these Visual Studio components every single time?

 Yeah, unfortunately.
 I tried to use actions/cache@v4 on the install directory, but it didn’t work.
 If the cache doesn’t yet exist, then everything works just fine.
 If the cache exists already, CMake detects the pre-installed MSVC version instead of the one installed in the script.
-At the time of writing this article, I’m getting MSVC version 194435222 instead.
+At the time of writing this article, I’m getting MSVC version 194435222 instead, regardless of which version I installed.

 At this time, I haven’t been able to figure out why that’s happening.
 I’d rather get this script out into the world sooner, and worry about the caching optimization later.